AnOtterGithubUser/anottergithubuser.github.io/_dives/2025-04-22-behind-vllm-serve.md

 KV cache management is key in improving decoding latency and handling growing sequences.
 However, there is no way to know in advance how long a sequence will be.
 A naïve implementation would try to allocate the maximum memory the LLM would need for a sequence, which is the model's context window.
 Since tensor-processing frameworks such as PyTorch require tensors to be contiguous in memory, it would pre-allocate a huge contiguous chunk of GPU RAM.
 This would lead to huge memory wastes, as most sequences would never reach the current context windows lengths.
 These went from usually 2048 tokens in early 2023 open-source models, to up to 1 million now with the latest Llama 4 models.
-Llama 4 Scout even advertized a [10 million tokens context window](https://ai.meta.com/blog/llama-4-multimodal-intelligence/#:~:text=Llama%204%20Scout%20offers%20an%20industry%2Dleading%20context%20window%20of%2010M), so this naïve approach would not even be feasible, and would scale poorly anyway.
-Fixed allocation cannot accomodate for the dynamic nature of decoding.
+Llama 4 Scout even advertised a [10 million tokens context window](https://ai.meta.com/blog/llama-4-multimodal-intelligence/#:~:text=Llama%204%20Scout%20offers%20an%20industry%2Dleading%20context%20window%20of%2010M), so this naïve approach would not even be feasible, and would scale poorly anyway.
+Fixed allocation cannot accommodate the dynamic nature of decoding.

 ### vLLM's KV cache manager